The ruby element and her hawt friends, rt and rp

 <ruby> in HTML5 is based on a reverse-engineering of IE’s implementation.
 It also lacks Ruby Annotation’s ‘complex <ruby>’, as these can normally be accomplished via nesting.
 (Please submit feedback if you have a real-world example that can’t be.)
 Webkit added HTML5 <ruby> support at the start of 2010.
 At the time of writing, <ruby> has made it into Chrome but not Safari.
 Firefox and Opera have yet to implement <ruby> natively, although there are Firefox extensions for <ruby> support (HTML Ruby (basic ruby including HTML5) and XHTML Ruby (complex ruby)).

 On the styling side, there’s the W3C CSS3 Ruby Module (2003).
 It’s based on Ruby Annotation’s ‘complex ruby’ and is being updated for HTML5 <ruby>.
 Because of this, it’s also yet to be implemented beyond the default IE-level formatting.
-Ruby text will be used in combination with the W3C CSS Text Layout Module Level 3 properties direction, block-flow, and writing-mode for alternative text flow (such as vertical text), but again these have poor implementation.
+Ruby text will be used in combination with the W3C CSS Text Layout Module Level 3 properties direction, block-flow, and writing-mode for alternative text flow (such as vertical text), but again these have .

 Summary of browser support for <ruby> display & styling in the five main browsers